Intrinsic uncertainty on the nature of dark energy: Density profile

 We parameterize the curvature function with the monotonic profile

 where $r_b$ is the comoving radius of the spherical inhomogeneity and $P_3$ is the function

 for $n=3$.
 The function $P_n(x)$ interpolates from $1$ to $0$ when $x$ varies from $0$ to $1$ while remaining $n$ times differentiable, which implies that that $k(r)$ is $C^n$ everywhere.
 We choose $n=3$, such that the metric is $C^2$ and the Riemann curvature is $C^0$.
-For $r \ge r_b$ the curvature profile equals the curvature $k_{b}$ of the background such that there the metric reduces exactly to the $\Lambda$CDM model.
+For $r \ge r_b$ the curvature profile equals the curvature $k_{b}$ of the background such that for $r \ge r_b$ the metric reduces exactly to the $\Lambda$CDM model.
 The central under- or over-density, determined by the curvature $k_c$ at the center, is automatically compensated by a surrounding over- or under-dense shell.
 We adopt the conservative approach of using a compensated density profile so as not to alter the background metric of the universe, which otherwise would be FLRW only asymptotically.
-The radius $L$ of the inhomogeneity that is used in Eq.~\eqref{gauprob} is the radius at which the central over- or under-density has the transition to the surrounding compensating under- or over-dense shell.
+The radius $L$ of the inhomogeneity that is used in Eq.~\eqref{gauprob} is the radius at which the central over- or under-density has the transition to the surrounding compensating under- or over-dense shell, that is the radius at which the contrast goes through zero.
 The radius $L$ is hence smaller than the radius $r_b$ which defines the radius of the total LTB patch, including both the central perturbation and its compensating shell.
+The definition of $L$ we have adopted unambiguously and naturally defines the central structure, because it includes all the overdense (underdense) central density perturbation, and excludes all the compensating structure.

 In summary, the local structure is parametrized by the radius of the boundary $r_{b}$ and the central curvature $k_{c}$.
-For any choice of these parameters, and for a $\Lambda$CDM cosmology (given by the background matter density, the curvature parameter $k_{b}$, the present-day background Hubble rate and a specific $P(k)$), we can compute the probability of the existence of such a structure using Eq.~\eqref{gauprob} and compute the luminosity distance from an object to the central observer as a function of redshift.
+For any choice of these parameters, and for a $\Lambda$CDM cosmology (given by the background matter density, the curvature parameter $k_{b}$, the present-day background Hubble rate and a specific $P(k)$), we can compute the probability of the existence of such a structure using Eq.~\eqref{gauprob} and compute the luminosity distance from an object to the central observer as a function of redshift using Eqs.~(\ref{eq:geodesics},\ref{eq:ltbdist}).
+Note that for Eq.~\eqref{gauprob} we could have used the smooth density profile from Eq.~\eqref{profi1}, but the difference on the analysis turns out to be negligible.

-\paragraph{\bf\emph{FLRW Observer's \boldmath{$w(z)$}}}
+\section{FLRW Observer's \boldmath{$w(z)$}}

 Following \cite{Clarkson:2007bc} one can -- given a luminosity distance-redshift relation in a homogeneous universe described by the FLRW metric -- compute what the underlying $w(z)$ of the dark-energy fluid is.
 There is an exact relation between $w(z)$ and the first and second derivatives of the luminosity distance with respect to redshift and two more parameters, $\Omega_k$ and $\Omega_{m}$.
 Therefore, the observer can derive $w(z)$ if he/she knows the latter two parameters from other observations, and deduces the derivatives of the luminosity distance from SN observations.
 In the scenario studied here, $w=-1$.
 However, the inhomogeneities come into play and modify the luminosity distance-redshift relation.
 Consequently, an observer that erroneously assumes that the metric surrounding him/her is FLRW will in fact see a redshift-dependent $w$~\cite{Shafieloo:2009ti, Marra:2012pj, Zhao:2012aw, BenDayan:2012ct}.